The 3 Best Diets for Heart Health (Backed by Science)

 Does a heart healthy diet include chocolate?
 Eggs?
 French fries?
 Alcohol?
 Bacon?

 Yes it can.
 A heart healthy diet for high cholesterol, high blood pressure and overall heart disease treatment and prevention does not require you to be perfect.
-There are no bad foods, only bad overall diets.
+There are no bad foods, it’s your overall diet that counts!

 The best diet to follow is the one you can realistically sustain for life.